-If you take photos at a NotaClub get-together in a public place and they include people not associated with NotaClub, RESPECT other people’s privacy and DO NOT post photos containing images of people who are NOT in our social community in the NotaClub photo gallery or on social media pages.
+If you take photos at a NotaClub get-together in a public place and they include people not associated with NotaClub, RESPECT other people’s privacy and AVOID posting photos containing images of people who are NOT in our social community in the NotaClub photo gallery or on social media pages.

 The organiser WILL remove ANY photo posted on the NotaClub’s photo gallery on Meetup the organiser may deem is inappropriate or detrimental to the privacy, synergy or goodwill of the NotaClub social group or any individual.
 If this occurs, no correspondence will be entered into.

 If for any reason your association with NotaClub ceases you realise that any photos with you in them will remain in the NotaClub photo galleries on Meetup and wherever else they’ve been posted.
 (Over time, they will disappear into obscurity anyway).

 With the above in mind, give more consideration to the image content BEFORE either posing for a photo, taking a photo and posting photographs on the NotaClub website – and MORE importantly on the NotaClub ‘public’ website.